Customization

 -

-Most users should select either "Auto Unload" or "Minimize Memory Use" for best results.
+Most users should select either the "Auto Unload" or "Minimize Memory Use" options. - Memory Threshold (%) [Auto Unload ONLY]

 -